8 Best Renters Insurance Companies in Washington of 2023

 Personal Property Coverage

-This pays to repair or replace property that’s stolen or vandalized or that has been damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.
+This pays to repair or replace property that’s stolen or vandalized or damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.

 Loss of Use

-This policy covers basic living expenses and temporary housing costs if you can’t live in your rental unit due to damage and destruction from fire, smoke, and heavy winds.
+Covers basic living expenses and temporary housing costs if you can’t live in your rental unit due to damage or destruction from fire, smoke, and heavy winds.

 Medical Payments